Skip to main content

 • Podcast post-production

-Bring all speakers to a uniform loudness so listeners do not have to adjust volume between segments.
+Bring all speakers toward a uniform loudness so listeners do not have to adjust volume between segments.

 • Music library consistency

-Normalize a collection of tracks from various albums so playback volume stays even in a playlist.
+Normalize a collection of tracks from various albums so playback volume stays more even in a playlist.

 • Pre-upload preparation